garden-rs/garden/doc/src/commands.md

 Sometimes it is necessary to actually use the `${...}` braced literal syntax in shell commands.
-The `$${...}` braced double-dollar syntax can be used to escape a braced value and disable evalution by `garden`.
+The `$${...}` braced double-dollar syntax can be used to escape a braced value and disable evaluation by `garden`.

 Double-`$` can generally be used to escape literal `$` values in commands, but escaping is handled automatically for regular `$shell` variables.